CB-Group-6-Project-1/travel-board/README.md

 - Travel-board will suggest locales based on season and popularity.
 - Features include an interactive modal-view (including weather forecast for at least 3 days), a carousel of images of the hotels, restaurants and other places of interest near the selected destination.
 - Also includes an easy to use interactive travel checklist.

 ---

+#### User Stories

+- As a User I can browse vacation destinations
+- As a User I see popular destinations suggested by system
+- As a User I can see details of a travel destination
+- As a User I can see common city information of a destination
+- As a User I can see current weather of a destination
+- As a User I can see 2 day forecast weather of a destination
+- As a User I can see a map of a destination
+- As a User I can see pictures of a destination
+- As a User I can see restaurants in a destination
+- As a User I can see shopping places in a destination
+- As a User I can see things to do in a destination
+- As a User I can create a Vacation plan for a chosen destination
+- As a User I can choose Start and End data of my vacation plan
+- As a User I can add notes to my vacation plan
+- As a User I can add/remove guests to my vacation plan
+- As a User I can add/remove TODOs to my vacation plan
+- As a User I can save my vacation plan
+- As a User I can browse my vacation plans previously created on the site
+- As a User I can edit my future vacation plans
+- As a User I can see active vacation plans
+- As a User I can see upcoming vacation plans
+- As a User I can see past vacation plans
+- As a User I can delete upcoming vacation plans

+---